 - Place the egg whites and sugar in a heatproof bowl (I use stainless steel) and whisk until combined.
 Place the bowl over a pan of simmering water, ensuring the bowl doesn’t touch the water.
 Continue to whisk until the mixture reaches 160°F or until it’s not grainy between your fingers.

 - Transfer the egg mixture to the bowl of a stand mixer, and beat with a whisk attachment until you get glossy, room temperature peaks.
-Tip: hold a couple of bags of frozen peas or corn against the outside of the bowl to bring the temperature down more quickly.
+Tip: hold a couple of bags of frozen peas or corn against the outside bowl to decrease the temperature more quickly.

 - Beat in the vanilla extract.